tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Remote tracking branches

 Time for a light detour.
 Another side effect of a `git push` is updating *remote tracking branches*.
-These are refs that are the cached local view of the remote's state that you care about.
+These are local refs that cache the last known state of refs on the remotes you've added.
 For example, if you `git push origin main`, you know (for a little while at least) exactly what ref the remote's `main` branch points to: you just pushed it!
 You can inspect (but not manually update) this ref by (for example) the name `origin/main`.
 The remote state may